wbap/WBCA/README.md

 typically FB.
 However, because of the resulting scarcity of FF connections, we decided to use the average method instead of the power-law method in order to create a comprehensive wiring diagram.

-Till now, we were using a threshold of 0.259706328093, which is an average connectivity strength within neocortex, in order to make a wiring diagram.
+Til now, we were using a threshold of 0.259706328093, which is an average connectivity strength within neocortex, in order to make a wiring diagram.
 However, there were some cycles in feedforward wiring diagram when the average connectivity strength was used as a threshold.
 Because we had to create a wiring diagram with a finite constrained directed graph with no directed cycle, we needed to make another threshold which follows these restrictions.